zsiki/ls/doc/source/usersguide.rst

     :area_tolerance: area tolerance for area division, if the difference between the actual area and the requested area is smaller then this value, the iteration is stopped
     :max_iteration: maximal number of iterations for area division

+If you change any value in the *config.py* file, the QGIS plug-in must be reloaded or QGIS must be restarted.

 Set the default coordinate reference system (CRS) for new projects and new layers on the *CRS* tab in the Setting/Options menu to the local CRS.